Chest Tube Placement (Thoracostomy) and Pleurodesis

 - You should change the dressing over the catheter at least once a week or each time the clear dressing becomes moist.

-You should call your physician if you observe the tubing to be bent or twisted or if the connection to the drainage system becomes loose.
+You should call your doctor if you notice the tubing is bent or twisted or if the connection to the drainage system becomes loose.
 Also call your doctor if you have:

 - a fever

 - pain, swelling or redness in the area where the tube is inserted

 Some patients may experience chest pain during and after the introduction of the medication.
 You will be given pain medicine for this.

 After the pleurodesis, the chest tube is left in place until it is no longer needed and removed in the same way.